-As French mathematician and writer Blaise Pascal once famously wrote:
+As French prodigy Blaise Pascal once famously wrote:

 “I’m sorry that I wrote you such a long letter; I didn’t have time to write a short one.”

-Indeed, clear and concise copy does take more time and technique than writing longer pieces.
+Indeed, communicating clearly and concisely does take more time and technique.

 - Keep sections short